Climate change

 Climate change is already making farming more challenging with an increase in frequency and severity of extreme weather events, such as floods, heat waves and droughts.
 Harvest losses, biodiversity loss, soil quality deterioration and other irredeemable damage to natural resources and the destruction of farmers’ economic viability are among the most serious effects.

 On the other hand, the farming sector is a significant contributor to climate change.
 Agriculture is directly responsible for about 10% of EU’s total greenhouse gas (GHG) emissions.
-However, when considering indirect emissions the food system is responsible for up to one third of GHG emissions at the global level.
+However, when considering indirect emissions, the food system is responsible for up to one third of GHG emissions at the global level.
 In the EU, these indirect emissions are linked to imports of vegetable proteins for animal feed contributing to land use change or deforestation in countries outside the EU and GHG emissions from synthetic fertilizers production and transport to name a few.
 Agriculture is also the largest contributor of non-CO2 GHG emissions, such as methane, mainly through livestock production.

 Reducing GHG emissions from agriculture must happen in synergy with actions to reduce all negative impacts of industrial farming on soils, water, and biodiversity.
 Developing farming systems and agroecological approaches that deliver positive results on all fronts should be a priority to avoid trade-offs.